Crystalwarrior/KFO-Server/README.md

     - Changes your setting to have the IC messages you receive to include the sender's custom showname.
 By default it is on.
 * **trial_info**
     - Returns details about your trial.
+* **unfollow**
+    - Stops following whoever you were following, provided you were a spectator.
 * **unilock** "area number/name"
     - Changes the passage status (locked/unlocked) from the current area to the given one.
 * **uninvite** "ID/char name/edited-to character/showname/OOC name"